shenpeg/Errandly/67443-sprint3/README.md

   - PostedErrand
     - PostedErrandOwner

-Pulling data from Firestore:
+### Pulling data from Firestore:
-- The ErrandRepository/UserRepository contain the logic for pulling errands/users from Firestore and storing them an an array as [Errand]/[User]
+- The ErrandRepository contain the logic for pulling errands from Firestore and storing them an an array as [Errand].
+UserRepository does the same for users.
-- The ErrandDetailsView and UserView display the data that was pulled from Firestore
+- ErrandDetailsView and UserView display the data that was pulled from Firestore.

-Google Oauth:
+### Google Oauth:
 - Google Oauth is used for authentication.
-Most of this code codes from the [offical example code](https://github.com/google/GoogleSignIn-iOS/tree/main/Samples/Swift/DaysUntilBirthday#google-sign-in-swift-sample-app).
+We primarily utilized the [offical example code](https://github.com/google/GoogleSignIn-iOS/tree/main/Samples/Swift/DaysUntilBirthday#google-sign-in-swift-sample-app) to implement authentication.
 The following files contain at least some logic necessary for Google Oauth:
   - _7443_sprint3App
   - ContentView
   - SignInView